mite404/film-review-js/README.md

-#### Review.it
+# Review.it
 ## User Submitted Film Review Site
 The purpose of this site is to use recently learned basic JS concepts
 - basic HTML form inputs
-- .forEach()
+- `.forEach()`
-- .reduce()
+- `.reduce()`
 - Arrow functions
 - import/export
 - Ternary operator
+---
-  # Some Completed Stretch Goals Included:
+### Completed Stretch Goals:
 - displaying results based on genre sorting
 - formatting an image per review card
 - styling the review cards into a more aesthetically pleasing display
+---
+### TODO:
+- favoriting
+- commenting
+- conditional rendering of CSS